-Asset Basis

-Equipment 3 - 20 years

-Information systems 3 - 5 vears

-Information systems3 - 5 yearsLeasehold improvementsLease term to a maximum of 20 years
+Asset Basis Equipment Information systems Leasehold improvements 3 - 20 years 3 - 5 years Lease term to a maximum of 20 years

 Tangible capital assets are written down when conditions indicate that they no longer contribute to the Branch's ability to provide services, or when the value of future economic benefits associated with the tangible capital assets is less than their net book value.
 The write-downs of tangible capital assets are recorded in the statement of operations.
 Write-downs are not subsequently reversed.